How Double Relationships Happen

 Why This Prevents Complications

-Without this rule, a person related through two lines could theoretically claim two separate shares of an estate.
-That would reduce what other heirs receive and create an imbalance the decedent likely never intended.
+Without this rule, a person related through two lines could claim two separate shares of an estate.
+That would reduce what other heirs receive.
+It would also create an imbalance the decedent likely never intended.

-By limiting the heir to the larger of the two possible shares, the statute keeps the distribution proportional and predictable.
-It also simplifies the work of the personal representative, who does not need to calculate and distribute two overlapping shares to the same person.
+By limiting the heir to the larger of the two possible shares, the statute keeps the distribution proportional.
+It also simplifies the work of the personal representative.
+They do not need to calculate two overlapping shares for the same person.

 If your family tree includes marriages between branches of the same extended family, this statute is worth knowing.
-It ensures the estate is divided fairly, with each heir counted once.
+It makes sure the estate is divided fairly, with each heir counted once.